-These Local Patent Rules ("LPR") apply to all cases filed in or transferred to this District after their effective date in which a party makes a claim of infringement, non-infringement, invalidity, or unenforceability of a utility patent.
-The court may apply all or part of the LPR to any case already pending on the effective date of the LPR.
+These Local Patent Rules ("LPR") apply to all cases filed in or transferred to this part of the LPR to any case already pending on the effective date of the LPR.
 The court may sua sponte or upon motion modify the obligations and deadlines of the LPR based on the circumstances of any particular case when it will advance the just, speedy, and inexpensive determination of the action.
 If a party files a motion that raises claim construction issues prior to the claim construction proceedings provided for in Section 4 of these Patent Rules, the court may defer ruling on the motion until after entry of the claim construction ruling.